LogiTron Self Reported Market Cap Achieves $601.92 Million (LTR)

-LogiTron (LTR) traded flat against the US dollar during the twenty-four hour period ending at 11:00 AM Eastern on May 25th.
-LogiTron has a market capitalization of $601.92 million and approximately $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
-One LogiTron token can currently be purchased for approximately $0.0005 or 0.00000002 BTC on exchanges.
-During the last week, LogiTron has traded down 51.4% against the US dollar.
+LogiTron (LTR) traded flat against the U.S. dollar during the 24-hour period ending at 8:00 AM Eastern on May 27th.
+LogiTron has a total market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
+During the last week, LogiTron has traded down 51.4% against the U.S. dollar.
+One LogiTron token can currently be bought for about $0.0005 or 0.00000002 BTC on major exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.